 I usually carry a refillable, butane torch which works well (until it’s out of fuel).
 I like a hot/clean/wind-resistant, jet flame with a trigger that is not too close to the flame, a cover which does not interfere, and maximal fuel capacity in a lightweight package.

-Some complain of reliability with jet-flame lighters, preferring to use disposable candle-flame lighters instead.
-Ronson makes a refillable one for almost the same price (don’t feed the Bic…).
+Some complain of reliability with jet-flame lighters, preferring disposable candle-flame lighters instead.
+Ronson and others make refillable ones for about the same price as disposables (so don't feed the Bic...).

-A fire piston can be used as a reliable and compact backup (it’s faster and much less vulnerable to wind than a bow drill, &c.) but a ferrocerium («fire steel») sparker seems more practical especially with a piece of magnesium which burns very hot even in wet conditions.
+A fire piston can be used as a reliable and compact backup (it's faster and much less vulnerable to wind than a bow drill, &c.) but a ferrocerium (fire steel) sparker seems more practical especially in combination with magnesium which burns very hot (3100 °C) even in wet conditions.
 I like the compact magnesium/ferrocerium fire starters of Strike Master.

 Using found wood or other dry biomass is a good way to avoid carrying fuel but open fires are usually messy and conspicuous; however, it is possible to burn such fuel with much greater efficiency (and very little smoke) by employing gasification.
 A simple TLUD (top-lit up draft) arrangement makes a big improvement.
 This TLOD (top-lit opposed draft) design is also interesting and uses a different mode of operation.

-Pitch is usually available in the woods; otherwise, wax, oil, or whatever liquid fuel is carried for the backup stove can help get a fire going faster.
+Pitch is usually available in the woods; otherwise, wax, oil, or liquid fuel can help get a fire going faster.

 A liquid fuel stove can be used for backup if biomass cannot be burned.
 It’s easy to become enchanted with pressurised alcohol stoves but a wick stove is nearly as efficient, simpler, and more versatile (as it can burn various fuels).

-I usually travel with precooked, dehydrated food which only needs water and time to soak; hot water is nice but not necessary.
+I often travel with food which needs only water and time to soak, not necessarily cooking.
 In any case, a container is necessary and it may as well be one that can also be used to boil water and cook with.
 Hot or cold, I eat out of my pot, and my preference is the Evernew ECA264.

 When I need a spoon, &c., I find some wood and carve it; chopsticks are even easier.

 I clean my teeth with a toothbrush or a stick, depending on circumstance.
 A stick is more discrete and more thorough but slower.
-I just whittle a little twig down to a comfortable diameter (≈ 3 mm) and length, then dress the end so it’s flat but frayed (more like a short-bristled scrub brush than a broom).
+I just whittle a little twig down to a comfortable diameter (≈ 3 mm) and length, then dress the end so it's flat but frayed (more like a short-bristled scrub brush than a broom) and with a versatile/triangular cross section (e.g., pointy part for getting between teeth).
 The only advantages I find with a toothbrush are: speed, massaging the gums, and brushing the tongue.

-Popular advice favours large, heavy fixed blades for survival applications; however, I find greater versatility in a small folding knife which includes additional tools.
+Popular advice favours large, heavy fixed blades for survival applications, but I find greater versatility in a small folding knife which includes additional tools.

-After using a Victorinox Soldier, I developed a great appreciation for the reamer and stronger construction of these «Alox» knives.
-Of all the available Alox models which include this reamer, I prefer the Pioneer Harvester because it has a small, hooked, pruning blade (which can be reserved for fine work), and a saw.
-It lacks a can opener but the P-38 can opener is very compact/lightweight and it actually works better.
-I have little need for the large flat-head screwdriver and even less for the cap lifter; however, the blade can be reground yielding a versatile S-shaped gouge/chisel edge.
+After using a Victorinox Soldier, I developed great appreciation for the reamer and stronger construction of these «Alox» knives.
+From all the available Alox models which include this reamer, I prefer the Electrician Plus or Pioneer Harvester because they include a small blade (which can be reserved for fine work), and a saw (the Electrician and Pioneer Rancher omit the saw).
+The can opener is omitted but the P-38 can opener is very compact/lightweight and it actually works better!
+I have little need for the large flat-head screwdriver and even less for the cap lifter, but the blade can be reground yielding a versatile S-shaped scraper/gouge/chisel.

 If I didn’t already carry a knife, I’d choose the SwissTool Spirit.

-I carry a few strong needles and some strong nylon thread.
+I carry a few strong needles and some strong nylon thread (i.e. continuous filament, not spun).
 Upholstery thread is strong and easy to find.

 Fishing equipment can be improvised but hooks and line are so compact/lightweight that I carry some (and often find more on my way).